alexwlchan/alexwlchan.net/src/_articles/2018/2018-04-27-s3-shortcuts.md

 ---
+layout: article
 date: 2018-04-27 06:43:25 +00:00
-layout: post
 summary: Two shell functions for editing and inspecting S3 objects as if they were local files.
-tags:
+topics:
-  - aws
+  - AWS
-  - aws:amazon s3
+  - Shell scripting
 title: Two shortcuts for using S3 in the shell
-old_syntax_highlighting: true
 ---

 I often find myself needing to edit or inspect the contents of a text file stored in S3.